gurinderimpinge/StripeApiDoc/ContractorStripeCreateAccount.md

 **Stripe Create Contractor Account Api**
 ----
-Description : Stripe Create Contractor Account.
+Description : This will Create new Contractor Account.

 * **URL**